Leptonita/SPRINT-8-REACT/README.md

       There is validation of email and password

-EX -  Private routes and CONTEXT API to prevent visiting SpaceShips without a previous Login
+EX7 -  Private routes and CONTEXT API to prevent visiting SpaceShips without a previous Login.

+EX8 - Adding pilots photos linkable to their own page information if it is available on.